Nordgaren/Unpack-Dark-Souls-For-Modding-CSharp/README.md

 ### Patch Notes
 ## V 1.1
-* Fixed patching only the exe
+* Fixed patching only the exe and added logger
 ## V 1
 * Initial release
 * Functionally identical to UDSFM + can patch non-steam EXEs